 Learn About Illinois State Taxes

-Illinois cities have some of the highest sales taxes coming in the country with Chicago even charging a special tax on soda.
-Illinois cities have also been ranked as having the highest cigarette taxes in the country.
-Cities and counties offer a long list of property tax exemptions and the state income tax is a low flat rate of only 3 percent.
+Illinois cities have some of the highest taxes in the country.
+Chicago even charges a special tax on soda.
+The Illinois state income tax is a steep 4.95% flat rate.

 Illinois Property Tax

-The state of Illinois receives no revenue from property taxes – all of the money goes to local municipalities.
+The state of Illinois receives no revenue from property taxes—all the money goes to local municipalities.
 According to the Illinois Department of Revenue, 62% of local property tax revenue goes to school districts for education.

 Property Tax Exemptions

 Illinois has several exemptions that reduce your property tax by reducing the assessed value of your home.
 The General Homestead Exemption can be claimed for up to $5,000 for single-family homes that are the primary residence of the owner.
-A lessee with a legal interest in the property and an obligation to pay property taxes can also claim this exemption.
+A tenant with a legal interest in the property and an obligation to pay property taxes can also claim this exemption.

-The Long-Time Occupant Homestead Exemption is available to Cook County residents who have lived in their home as their primary residence for ten years or more (five years if the home was purchased by the government or non-profit assistance).
+The Long-Time Occupant Homestead Exemption is available to Cook County residents who have lived in their home as their primary residence for 10 years or more (5 years if the home was purchased by the government or with non-profit assistance).
 To qualify for this exemption, your income must be less than $100,000 a year.
 The maximum exemption amount is $10,000.